mit-han-lab/llm-awq/tinychat/README.md

     --model_path /PATH/TO/LLAMA2/llama-2-7b-chat    \
     --q_group_size 128
 ```
 We also have a file for benchmarking the context stage of our new methods.
-You can benchmark the context stage of TinyChat with flash-attention:
+You can benchmark the context stage of TinyChat with FlashAttention:
 ``` bash
 python benchmark_context.py --context_length 16 32 64 128 256 512 1024 2048 --model_path /PATH/TO/LLAMA2/llama-2-7b-chat --flash
 ```